-- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If an optional Remote Supervisor Adapter II is installed in the server, the server can be turned on from the Remote Supervisor Adapter II user interface. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.
+• If a power failure occurs while the server is turned on, the server will restart automatically when power is restored.

+- If the server is connected to an Advanced System Management interconnect network that contains at least one server with an optional Remote Supervisor Adapter II installed, the server can be turned on from the Remote Supervisor Adapter II user interface. - If your operating system supports the system-management software for an optional Remote Supervisor Adapter II, the system-management software can turn on the server. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.